Master of Science in Biostatistics (MS)

 Tuition and Fees

-For estimated tuition, visit the University & Student Business Services' Tuition Estimator.
+For the most current information regarding tuition, visit the University & Student Business Services' Fee Chart.

 Shirl Sharpe, MS